 Due to the coarse soil textures found at the sight, permeability is moderate and most precipitation and runoff percolates quickly into the ground.
-Surface water that does not reach the sump will infiltrate into the underlying fractured Pierre shale and porous sand and gravel overburden and will occur within 72 hours.
+Surface water will be contained onsite using BMPs and will infiltrate into the underlying fractured Pierre shale and porous sand and gravel overburden within 72 hours.
 Surface flows that do not occur within the active mining area will be diverted around the disturbed area via two foot tall berms and/or small ditches.
 No sediment will be allowed to leave the site and cloud any downstream waters.

 NRCS Custom Soil Resource Report details Group D soils for the area of the Bradford Mesa Quarry site.
 The runoff coefficient for Group D soils that cover open space with grass cover <50% is 0.89.
+The water table lies greater than 100 feet below the surrounding surface.